+At King Street we value play and recognise the play-based learning opportunities that are present when children are at play.
 Through play our children explore and develop learning experiences, which help them make sense of the world.
-They practise and build up ideas, and learn how to control themselves and understand the need for rules.
+They practise and build up ideas, and learn how to develop self-regulation and understand the need for rules.
 They have the opportunity to think creatively alongside other children as well as on their own.
 They communicate with others as they investigate and solve problems.
 They express fears or re-live anxious experiences in controlled and safe situations.